shadowthemonkey/FPSGameDev/README.md

 csgo-like movement, with crouch, shift walk, bhop, etc. guns and utility work like counterstrike with an ingame currency based on kills and rounds

-might have movement differences and new abilities to differentiate the game from just being a copy (Think about this over the lab)
+might have movement differences and new abilities to differentiate the game from just being a copy, put a spin on it
-PUT A SPIN ON IT

 - new weapons (rocket launchers, bows with grenades attached),
 - dashing? xray grenade + other util teleporting?
 - MAYBE make it more movement intensive (but bots need to be able to work)

+feedback:

-feedback: it needs a spin to make it more unique (new abilities that aren't in counterstrike)
+- it needs a spin to make it more unique (new abilities that aren't in counterstrike)
-	  they gave orders of what I should work on first (focus on movement and shooting first) multiplayer can be really hard maybe limit to 1v1 or so, less complexity be careful with scope creep
+- they gave orders of what I should work on first (focus on movement and shooting first)
+- multiplayer can be really hard maybe limit to 1v1 or so, less complexity
+- be careful with scope creep
-	  bots can be added, but it might be too complex to implement bots that use abilities, maybe they stick to map traversal and aim/shooting
+- bots can be added, but it might be too complex to implement bots that use abilities, maybe they stick to map traversal and aim/shooting

 Order of what I should work on: 	get the first 2 elements working with models and animations, maybe have some early AI and/or GUI

 - movement (cs style)
 - shooting (spray patterns, spread, movement inaccuracy, etc) and (movement) abilities (the SPIN ON IT) (wallbangs maybe?)